MicrosoftDocs/quantum-docs-pr/articles/contributing/style-guide.md

 - Input names should be descriptive; avoid one or two letter names where possible.
 - Operations and functions accepting exactly one type argument should denote that type argument by `T` when its role is obvious.
 - If a function or operation takes multiple type arguments, or if the role of a single type argument is not obvious, consider using a short capitalized word prefaced by `T` (e.g.: `TOutput`) for each type.
-- Do not include type names in argument and variable names unless absolutely necessary; this information can and should be provided by your development environment.
+- Do not include type names in argument and variable names; this information can and should be provided by your development environment.
 - Denote scalar types by their literal names (`flagQubit`), and array types by a plural (`measResults`).
   For arrays of qubits in particular, consider denoting such types by `Register` where the name refers to a sequence of qubits that are closely related in some way.
 - Variables used as indices into arrays should begin with `idx` and should be singular (e.g.: `things[idxThing]`).